libertypi/queersmission/README.md

 *Queer's mission... is to help Transmission.*

-**Queersmission** is a [custom script](https://github.com/transmission/transmission/blob/main/docs/Scripts.md) for the [Transmission](https://transmissionbt.com/) client.
+**Queersmission** is a [custom script](https://github.com/transmission/transmission/blob/main/docs/Scripts.md) for the [Transmission](https://transmissionbt.com/) daemon.
 It manages a dedicated seeding space and copies completed downloads to user-specified locations.
 This ensures that file sharing continues, even if the user deletes the content, which is useful for Private Torrent (PT) users who need to maintain a sharing ratio.

 ### Features